milestonesys/mipsdk-samples-protocol/ChatWithWebsockets/README.md

 To learn more about the WebSockets Messages API, [read the full docs](/mipvmsapi/api/messages-ws/v1/).

-The WebSockets Messages API is in beta version.
-I.e., both the API and this sample might change without preserving backwards compatibility as long as it is in beta.

 ## Prerequisites

 - XProtect 2023 R2 or later.
 - The API Gateway installed on the same host as the management server.
 - The API Gateway configured to [allow CORS](/mipvmsapi/content/cors/).
 - A basic user.

 ## The sample demonstrates

 - How to login using OpenID Connect/OAuth2 from a JavaScript application